 Is financial aid available?

-A limited amount of financial aid may be available on a case-by-case basis.
+A limited amount of financial aid may be available to returning students on a case-by-case basis.

 Do I have to volunteer?

 Yes.
 PHA is parent-run and all families are expected to be involved.
 There are many different volunteer opportunities that you can choose from to accommodate your family’s lifestyle.
 Some of those opportunities include teaching, field trip organization, recess/hall monitor duty, volunteer coordination, student council mentor, yearbook supervisor, facilities committee, teacher appreciation specialist, events committee, technology specialist, and teacher’s aid.